 Not All Families Are From the Same Tree

 Statistics show that second marriages have a 72% chance in ending in divorce which is significantly higher then first marriages.
 Why is this?
 Joining your life with another person is challenging enough, throw in some children an ex partner and multiple sets of in laws, you end up in a situation that can often feel impossible and leave you feeling like you have no control over many aspects of your life.
-There is almost no part of your life that is simple, which is why seeking support form a therapist who specializes in stepfamilies can and will help.
+There is almost no part of your life that is simple, which is why participating in stepfamily therapy is imperative to a more successful outcome.
 You will learn to communicate around these very challenging topics and begin to work as a team with your partner instead of being angry that they put you in this impossible situation.
 You can not control what others do (i.e. an ex spouse), but you can control how you respond and react, but that requires coaching and practice.
 If you think you and your partner could benefit from stepfamily therapy, call me today or 206-747-0817 or click here to send in an online request.

-Throughout the therapy process you will learn to:
+Throughout the Stepfamily Therapy process you will learn to: